Jindal Global Law School Admissions 2026

 Candidates can check the CLAT paper pattern for each section below:

-CLAT English Language: This English section of CLAT 2026 comprises 22 to 26 questions and it is given a weight of 20% in the exam.
+CLAT English Language: This English section of CLAT 2027 comprises 22 to 26 questions, and it is given a weight of 20% in the exam.
 The CLAT English Language section will comprise passages of around 450 words derived from historically significant non-fiction and fiction writing.
 The difficulty level of this section is as per class 12.
 According to students who appeared for the previous sessions of the exam, this section of CLAT is usually easy but tricky.

 CLAT Quantitative Techniques: The maths section carries the minimum weight in the CLAT exam.
-There are a total of 10-14 questions in CLAT Quantitative Techniques section of CLAT.
+There are a total of 10-14 questions in the CLAT Quantitative Techniques section of CLAT.
 The questions in this section are based on elementary mathematics from topics like ratio and proportions, basic algebra, mensuration, and statistical estimation.

 CLAT Logical Reasoning: This section has a total of 22 to 26 questions and carries 20% weightage in the exam.
 The CLAT Logical Reasoning section will also comprise 450-word passages followed by multiple-choice questions based on the passage.
-Questions in this section are of easy to moderate difficulty level.
+Questions in this section are of an easy to moderate difficulty level.

 Here are some preparation tips to ace the CLAT exam: